EuricoSantos-936/porfolio-flask/readme.md

 ## **Deployment**

-### **Vercel**
-1. Add the necessary environment variables in the Vercel project settings.
-2. Configure the `vercel.json` file to ensure Flask runs correctly.

 ### **Railway**
 1. Add the environment variables to the Railway dashboard.
 2. Set the startup command to use `gunicorn`: